 Abstract

 Hyperabundance of endemic species within their native range can pose a difficult management challenge.
 Whether due to direct human influence on their environments, or from indirect human influence due to shifting climate regimes, hyperabundance of native species can be as perilous to an ecosystem as incursion from an invasive species.
-This study examines the case of pink salmon in Sitka National Historical Park’s Indian River.
+This study examines the case of pink salmon (Oncorhynchus gorbuscha) in Sitka National Historical Park’s Indian River.
 Though native to the river, numbers of pink salmon returning in late summer to spawn have grown exponentially in recent decades, putting other fish species reliant on the river at risk.
 This is of concern to park managers, as the National Park Service mandates the maintenance of conditions such as they would occur “absent human domination over the landscape.”
 Some observers believe that the activity of a nearby hatchery, which releases 3 million pink salmon fry each year, is directly contributing to the abundance of pink salmon seen at Indian River.
 This study seeks to determine whether this is indeed the case, or whether the increased numbers of pink salmon observed at Indian River are reflective of trends in the wider region.
-An assessment of pink salmon escapement data collected by the Alaska Department of Fish & Game at known pink salmon streams in the region provides a basis against which escapement observed at Indian River may be compared.
+An assessment of pink salmon escapement data collected by the Alaska Department of Fish & Game at known pink salmon streams in the region provides a basis for such a comparison.

 Since its inception, the National Park Service (NPS) has operated under a mandate to “preserve unimpaired the natural and cultural resources” under its stewardship.
-For fish, wildlife, and other natural resources, this mandate calls for maintaining abundances within a ‘natural range of variation’ (National Park Service 2025a).
+For fish, wildlife, and other natural resources, this mandate calls for maintaining abundances within a ”natural range of variation” (National Park Service 2025a).
 Pursuant to this, park managers are often confronted with either the scarcity of native plant or animal species or an abundance of non-native (exotic, invasive) species that may damage park ecosystems.
-However, ecosystems can also experience the hyper-abundance (i.e., abundance far beyond the established range of densities) of a native species, due either to shifting regional trends in habitat suitability, to direct (and often anthropogenic) intervention, or to a combination of the two.
+However, ecosystems can also experience the hyper-abundance (i.e., abundance far beyond the established range of densities) of a native species, due to shifting regional trends in habitat suitability, direct (and often anthropogenic) intervention, or a combination of the two.

 For example, in Yellowstone National Park, native mountain pine beetles have recently decimated coniferous forests due to a lack of cold winter temperatures, which have traditionally limited the insects’ numbers and, by extension, their impacts on forests (Gibson et al. 2008).
-Likewise, in many Midwestern and Eastern NPS units, habitat alterations and the extirpation of natural predators outside park boundaries has led to unprecedented densities of white-tailed deer, capable of intense foraging on vegetation and the depletion of resources on which other species depend (Miller et al. 2023).
+Likewise, in many Midwestern and Eastern NPS units, habitat alterations and the extirpation of natural predators outside park boundaries have led to unprecedented densities of white-tailed deer, capable of intense foraging on vegetation and the depletion of resources on which other species depend (Miller et al. 2023).

-While there is little debate that these issues generate a need for management action, the question of when some species exceeds the natural range of abundance and qualifies as hyper-abundant, thereby triggering a need for management action, can be difficult to ascertain.
+While there is little debate that these issues generate a need for management action, the question of when some species exceed the natural range of abundance and trigger a need for management action can be difficult to ascertain.
 In the case of the mountain pine beetle, numbers of the insects are on the rise throughout the Rocky Mountains due to shifting climate patterns (Gibson et al. 2008).
-Is this then an ‘unnatural’ hyperabundance, or is it representative of a new natural state?
+Is this then an ”unnatural” hyperabundance, or is it representative of a new natural state?
 Park managers across the NPS are confronted with these issues as they seek to make careful and informed decisions using the best scientific information available to preserve natural resources.
 These ideas are central to the research question presented in this article, which focuses on a river in a small National Historical Park in Sitka, Alaska.